LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 SUNBraid Interface
 ------------------

-Interfacing ARKStep with XBraid requires defining two data structures.
+Interfacing ARKODE with XBraid requires defining two data structures.
 The first is the XBraid application data structure that contains the data necessary for carrying out a time step and is passed to every interface function (much like the user data pointer in SUNDIALS packages).
 For this structure the